Happy Marriage: 11 Keys to Find Happiness in a Marriage

 No marriage is perfect because each one has its own shares of good and bad times, but many are happy ones too.

-Finding happiness in anything, whether in your marriage, family, friends, or in any relationship, is a state of mind.
+Are you not happy in marriage?
+Well, finding happiness in anything, whether in your marriage, family, friends, or in any relationship, is a state of mind.

 When we want to be happy, we will be.
 However, if we find reasons for unhappiness, nothing can really make us happy – isn’t it?